Libera-Chat/libera-chat.github.io/content/_guides/basics.md

 list have symbols next to their nicknames.
 Most people will not have a role in the channels.

-The people with symbols have either the "Operator" or "Voiced" roles.
+The people with symbols have either the "operator" or "voiced" modes.
 Operators are the people that run that specific channel.
 They do things like change channel modes, curate the topic, manage channel access.
 They're also responsible for moderating the chat, so sometimes they might silence people individually or set the channel to moderated mode.
-When the channel is in moderated mode, Voiced users comments can still be seen.
-Often channels will give Voiced or Operator roles to their helper bots.
+When the channel is in moderated mode, voiced users comments can still be seen.
+Often channels will give voiced or operator modes to their helper bots.

 ## IRC commands cheat sheet